bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

   - type: features_section
     features:
       - title: Deliver snappy performance
+        subtitle: >-
-        subtitle: Plus ship and iteratve faster with no code data and logic modeling
+          Plus ship and iterate faster than ever with no code data and logic modeling
         content: >
           Above's global computing network allows you to quickly spin up a backend and distribute it all over the world to crunch and deliver